dyfet/tycho_sipwitchqt/README.md

 One key difference between SipWitchQt and GNU SIPWitch is that all of the management to configure and control this new server is now contained in a simple Sql backend database.
 Qt's Sql plugin support is used for generic access to backend databases such as MySQL, SQLite, etc.  Frictionless call support is to be achieved by isolating backend db queries to a separate thread and by smart caching of db records for active extensions.
 By using a generic Sql backend, it also becomes very easy to write web based administrative and control front ends for SipWitchQt.

-Note: Development of this project is done over at https://gitlab.com/tychosoft/sipwitchqt/ and this is only ever few weeks push to mirror repository.
+Note: Development of this project is done over at https://gitlab.com/tychosoft/sipwitchqt/ and this is only every few weeks push to mirror repository.

 ## Dependencies